omsf/static-site-tools/cloudflare-setup.md

 2. Once you're signed in as the organization, invite your work email to become a member:

-   a.
-Scroll down on the left side until you see "Manage Account".
-Clicking on
-      that will open the "Members" management.
+   1. Scroll down on the left side until you see "Manage Account".
+Clicking on that will open the "Members" management.
-   b.
-Click "Invite" to start inviting a member, and fill in your work email address.
+   2. Click "Invite" to start inviting a member, and fill in your work email address.
-   c.
-For scope, choose "All domains."
+   3. For scope, choose "All domains."
-   d.
-For role, the main administrator should probably be "Super Administrator"
-      (the other option being "Administrator", where the only difference is that as Administrator, you wouldn't be able to manage members.)
+   4. For role, the main administrator should probably be "Super Administrator" (the other option being "Administrator", where the only difference is that as Administrator, you wouldn't be able to manage members.)
-   e.
-Scroll to the bottom and click "Continue to Summary"
+   5. Scroll to the bottom and click "Continue to Summary"
-   f.
-Double check that everything is correct, then click "Invite"
+   6. Double check that everything is correct, then click "Invite"

 3. Log out of the org's Cloudflare account.
 (Otherwise you'll get an error when you click on the invitation.)